Meaning of course numbering:

 - At least 5 of the 10 economics courses required for the major must be taken in the Department of Economics at Hopkins.

 Specific requirements from the Office of Academic Advising:

-The following courses are NOT required for the economics major but are recommended as preparation for graduate study:
+The following courses are NOT required for the economics major but are recommended as preparation for graduate study in economics: